 Add-on Developers: A list for Thunderbird add-on developers and aspiring add-on developers to ask questions and share knowledge.

-If you want to ask questions about how to hack on Thunderbird, the IRC channel you want to join is #maildev on irc.mozilla.org.
+If you want to ask questions in real-time about how to hack on Thunderbird, you can join our development chat channel at #maildev:mozilla.org